Brewy

 2New Mac Developer

-Brewy is available as a Homebrew cask, which is fitting for a Homebrew GUI.
+Brewy is installed through Homebrew itself—fitting for a Homebrew GUI.

 Install Brewy

-Run `brew install --cask brewy` in your terminal.
+Run `brew install --cask brewy` in Terminal.
+Homebrew downloads and installs Brewy to your Applications folder.

-Open Brewy from your Applications folder.
-It will automatically detect your Homebrew installation and show your installed packages.
+Open Brewy from Applications.
+It automatically detects your Homebrew installation and populates the installed packages view.
+Browse, search, and explore from here.

 Pro Tips

-- • Brewy requires an existing Homebrew installation.
+- • Brewy requires an existing Homebrew installation—it's a frontend, not a replacement.

 Configuration Tips